marushkevych/tandem-client/README.md

 also see examples folder for more client implementations

 ##### Client Connection API:
-- connection.request(message) - sends request. connection will emit 'response' event when response is received.
+- connection.request(message, [callback]) - sends request. connection will emit 'response' event when response is received.
+The optional callback parameter will be executed when the data is finally written out - this may not be immediately
 - connection.end() - request connection to close
 - emits 'response' event when response is received
 - emits 'close' event if tcp connection was closed before connection.end() was called